saltyorg/docs/docs/reference/guides/coder-setup.md

    ![](../../images/coder-setup/02-screen.png)

-VSCode will by default be pointing to `/home/coder`, and on first startup you'll be presented with a checklist of "getting started" items.
+VSCode will present with a checklist of "getting started" items.

 If you've never used VSCode before, take a few minutes to go through the fundamentals tutorial.

 You can change the default theme if you wish.
 I'm going to choose the dark theme.

    ![](../../images/coder-setup/03-dark-mode-home-dir.png)

+## point it at the host `/opt` dir

 Probably, you want to edit config files for the apps, which are in `/opt`.